Visitability: Description

 Visitability features make homes easier for people who develop a mobility impairment to visit friends and extended family.
 The consequence of not having a visitable home is usually having to turn down invitations, or not be invited at all.

-These features also provide a basic shell of access to permit newly disabled people to remain in their homes, rather than forcing them to do expensive renovations, relocate to a different house, live in an inaccessible home which endangers their health and safety, or move into a nursing home.
+These features also provide a basic shell of access to permit newly disabled people to remain in their homes, rather than forcing them to do expensive renovations, relocate to a different house, live in an inaccessible home that endangers their health and safety, or move into a nursing home.